 Aug 10, 2015 (Mon)

 Mt.
 Pleasant Area Native Plant Garden Walk: 3 Schools and a Museum Mid-Mitten Wild Ones member, Mike LeValley, has recently certified two schoolyard habitats through Wild Ones as Native Plant Butterfly Gardens: http//www.wildones, org/learn/wild-for-monarchs/wild-ones-butterfly-garden-recognition-program/.
 This is a fairly new certification program, but surprisingly these were only the 27th and 28th gardens in the country to be certified.
 Certifying provides a lovely sign to display and your cost for certifying the garden goes to Wild Ones.
 Mike will guide us to each of the gardens in Mt.
 Pleasant where we can see how incorporating native plant gardens into public areas increases public awareness of the beauty and usefulness of pollinator habitats.
-We will meet at 6 pm at the first garden located in Mt.
+We will meet at 6 pm at the first garden located at Mt.
+Pleasant Discovery Museum, 5093 East Remus Rd. in Mt.
 Pleasant.
-More information to come for this event.
+This event is open to the public./B>

 Sep 14, 2015 (Mon)